Occupational and Speech Therapy

 7 Senses Therapy

-Alex Flores, MOT,OTR/L (owner/occupational therapist)
+Alex Flores, MOT,OTR (owner/occupational therapist)

-Tinder Flores is a Golden Retriever/Black Labrador Mix who was born in California on August, 2009.
+Tinder Flores (retired) is a Golden Retriever/Black Labrador Mix who was born in California on August, 2009.
 When he was only a puppy, he was sent to a correctional facility in Florida, where he was raised by dedicated puppy raisers.
-When he turned one, Tinder transfered to Canine Companions for Independence in Orlando.
-There he recieved one year of extensive training and learned about 40 different commands.
+When he turned one, Tinder transferred to Canine Companions for Independence in Orlando.
+There he received one year of extensive training and learned about 40 different commands.
 After a long process, he finally became part of our team!
 All the children will tell you that he is the smartest, nicest and funniest dog they have ever MET!